International Olympic Committee: Sex verification controversies

-The IOC uses sex verification to ensure participants compete only in events matching their sex.
+During March 2026, the International Olympic Committee announced a new policy protecting women's category, ensuring only athletes classified as biological females can compete in it, using genetic sex screening to determine eligibility.
+The new policy aims to create a consistent rule across all Olympic sports and prioritize fairness and safety during competition, while allowing athletes who do not meet the criteria to compete in male or open categories.

 Verifying the sex of Olympic participants dates back to ancient Greece, when Kallipateira attempted to break Greek law by dressing as a man to enter the arena as a trainer.
 After she was discovered, a policy was erected wherein trainers, just as athletes, were made to appear naked in order to better assure all were male.

-In more recent history, sex verification has taken many forms and been subject to dispute.
+Into the late 2010s, sex verification has taken many forms and been subject to dispute.
 Before sex testing, Olympic officials relied on "nude parades" and doctor's notes.
 Successful women athletes perceived to be masculine were most likely to be inspected.
 In 1966, IOC implemented a compulsory sex verification process that took effect at the 1968 Winter Olympics where a lottery system was used to determine who would be inspected with a Barr body test.
 The scientific community found fault with this policy.
 The use of the Barr body test was evaluated by fifteen geneticists who unanimously agreed it was scientifically invalid.
 By the 1970s this method was replaced with PCR testing, as well as evaluating factors such as brain anatomy and behaviour.
-Following continued backlash against mandatory sex testing, the IOC's Athletes' Commission's opposition ended of the practice in 1999.
+Following continued backlash against mandatory sex testing, the IOC Athletes' Commission's opposition ended of the practice in 1999.

 Although sex testing was no longer mandated, women who did not present as feminine continued to be inspected based on suspicion.
 This started at 2000 Summer Olympics and remained in use until the 2010 Winter Olympics.
 By 2011 the IOC created a Hyperandrogenism Regulation, which aimed to standardise natural testosterone levels in women athletes.
 This transition in sex testing was to assure fairness within female events.
 This was due to the belief that higher testosterone levels increased athletic ability and gave unfair advantages to intersex and transgender competitors.
 Any female athlete flagged for suspicion and whose testosterone surpassed regulation levels was prohibited from competing until medical treatment brought their hormone levels within standard levels.
 It has been argued by press, scholars, and politicians that some ethnicities are disproportionately impacted by this regulation and that the rule excludes too many.

 The most notable cases of bans testing results are: Maria José Martínez-Patiño (1985), Santhi Soundarajan (2006), Caster Semenya (2009), Annet Negesa (2012), and Dutee Chand (2014).

 Before the 2014 Asian Games, Indian athlete Dutee Chand was banned from competing internationally having been found to be in violation of the Hyperandrogenism Regulation.
 Following the denial of her appeal by the Court of Arbitration for Sport, the IOC suspended the policy for the 2016 Summer Olympics and 2018 Winter Olympics.